 Students love to feel special, which is why providing them opportunities to personalize their everyday school supplies is a great way to keep them stress-free and engaged.
-Allow them to pick out and personalize their school supplies, and give them the opportunity to share what their supplies look like with their peers.
+Give them the option to pick out and personalize their school supplies, and let them share what their supplies look like with their peers.

 5. A Change of Scenery

-One of the easiest ways to keep things interesting in a remote learning environment is to change up the scenery.
-For example, when the weather is nice, set up a makeshift classroom in the backyard to give your student a break from the confines of their room or home office.
-One educator enjoys decorating outdoor areas with educational materials to mimic the movement between classes they would experience in school.
+One of the easiest ways to keep things interesting during any type of learning environment is to change up the scenery.
+For example, when the weather is nice, set up a makeshift classroom in the school’s yard to give your student a break from the confines of their classroom or home office.
+For parents with students at home, one parent mentioned they enjoy decorating outdoor areas with educational materials to mimic the movement between classes they would experience in the classroom.

 6. Study Groups

-Virtual study groups and social groups are a great way to get your students to interact with their peers.
-Whether you establish study groups based on each subject or simply add extra time in the day for social-emotional interactions, it’s important your students engage with their classmates as much as possible while learning from home.
+Virtual study groups and in-person social groups are a great way to get your students to interact with their peers.
+Whether you establish study groups based on each subject or simply add extra time in the day for social-emotional interactions, it’s important your students engage with their classmates as much as possible while at school or learning from home.

 7. Flexible Schedules